Toy Story 2: Home media

 Toy Story 2 was released on both VHS and DVD and as a DVD two-pack with Toy Story on October 17, 2000.
 That same day, an "Ultimate Toy Box" set was released containing the first and second films and a third disc of bonus materials.
-The standard DVD release allowed the viewer to pick the version of the film either in widescreen (1.77:1 aspect ratio) or fullscreen (family-friendly 1.33:1 aspect ratio without pan and scan).
-A sneak peek of Monsters, Inc. was attached to these releases, which were THX certified.
+The standard DVD release allowed the viewer to select the version of the film either in widescreen (1.77:1 aspect ratio) or fullscreen (family-friendly 1.33:1 aspect ratio without pan and scan).
+A sneak peek of Monsters, Inc. was also attached to these releases, which were all THX certified.
 The standard VHS, DVD, DVD two-pack, and the "Ultimate Toy Box" sets returned to the vault on May 1, 2003.
 It was re-released as a Special Edition 2-disc DVD on December 26, 2005.
 Both editions returned to the Disney Vault on January 31, 2009.

 A brief controversy involving the Ultimate Toy Box edition took place in which around 1,000 copies of the box set that were shipped to Costco stores had a pressing error which caused a scene from the 2000 R-rated film High Fidelity to play in the middle of the film.
 The scene in question, which featured the use of the word "fuck" multiple times, prompted a number of complaints from consumers, causing Costco to eventually recall the defective units from shelves and later go on to replace them.
 The defect was caused by a "content mix" error according to Technicolor, which manufactured the discs, and only affected the U.T.B.
 Box set copies of Toy Story 2 which were included with the two-pack were not affected by the manufacturing error.
 According to Buena Vista Home Entertainment, less than 1% of the discs shipped were printed with the glitch.

 Toy Story 2 was available for the first time on Blu-ray Disc in a Special Edition Combo Pack released on March 23, 2010, along with the first film.
 On November 1, 2011, the first three Toy Story films were re-released, each as a DVD/Blu-ray/Blu-ray 3D/Digital Copy combo pack (four discs each for the first two films, and five for the third film).
 The film was released on Ultra HD Blu-ray on June 4, 2019.
-For the 2019 home media reissue, Disney removed an outtake scene from the film's mid-credits mock outtake reel that featured the Prospector suggestively enticing a pair of Barbie dolls with a role in Toy Story 3.
-Media outlets inferred this change was a result of the Me Too movement, which saw John Lasseter stepping down from Pixar the previous year due to allegations of sexual misconduct towards employees at the studio.